The Tulip Stairs

 Both queens were leading patrons of the arts, with interests including art, sculpture, and design.
 As such, The Queen's House was a royal 'House of Delights': a luxurious retreat for Kings and Queens, a place of pleasure for court favorites, and a thriving studio for artists and craftsmen.

-An assertive and shrewd political leader, Queen Anne of Denmark was a keen patron of the arts, In 1594, she married James I of England, at the age of 14.
-In 1616, she commissioned leading architect, Inigo Jones, to design the Queen's House in Greenwich.
+An assertive and shrewd political leader, Queen Anne of Denmark was a keen patron of the arts.
+In 1594, she married James I of England at the age of 14.
+In 1616, she commissioned leading architect Inigo Jones to design the Queen's House in Greenwich.
 Anne of Denmark, 1574–1619, John de Critz, c.
 1605, National Maritime Museum | Royal Museums Greenwich.

-English classical Architecture
+English Classical Architecture

 Palladianism, a style based on the architecture of the ancient Romans and Greeks as interpreted by Palladio, was introduced to England primarily through Jones.
 Before Jones' ventures to Italy, English architecture was dominated by the Tudor style, characterized by its half-timbering and intricate Gothic details.
 The Tulip Stairs and the entire design of the Queen's House became emblematic of this shift from Tudor Gothic to classical Renaissance in English architectural preferences., bringing to England a touch of Venetian splendor.